 Do you have an employee who reports ill?
-In the Netherlands, you must notify the company doctor (in Dutch) or working conditions service (Arbodienst) if one of your employees becomes ill.
+In the Netherlands, you must notify the company doctor (in Dutch) or occupational health and safety service (Arbodienst) if one of your employees becomes ill.
 You also report when they recover.
 If your employee is ill for a short period, you need not report anything to the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).